Is Medication an Effective Treatment for Alcoholism?

 Your life may look successful from the outside: you’re holding down a good job, you’re high functioning, and you have built close relationships with people in your personal and professional life.
 But cracks may have started to form in the foundation.
 You may experience frequent hangovers from using substances to cope with feelings of shame, depression, anxiety, or low self-esteem.
 Or maybe you’ve embarrassed yourself in social situations or at work functions, but don’t think you could participate at all without using alcohol or drugs.

-Your frequent substance use may be causing problems at home, as well.
+Your substance use may be causing problems at home, as well.
 You may take pride in being honest and straightforward, but you find yourself lying about drug and alcohol use or hiding it from your spouse or children.
 Fights with your partner may have become more frequent or heated, especially when drugs or alcohol are involved.
-Your partner may think you have a problem, but you aren’t sure how to talk about the issue—or even if you agree that it’s a problem—and that has led to greater distance or conflict in your relationship.
+Your partner may think you have a problem, but you aren’t sure how to talk about the issue - or even if you agree that it’s a problem - which has led to greater distance or conflict in your relationship.

 Do you wish you could learn how to drink in moderation, or how to live your best life without alcohol or drugs?
 Are you willing to work with someone who can help you find healthier ways to cope with life’s problems so you can have fun and feel confident without turning to harmful substances?